acutesoftware/AIKIF/doc/AIKIF_design.rst

 ====================
  AIKIF Design
 ====================
+Last updated 19-Mat-2015
+AIKIF Dev version 0.0.10

+This document is a scratch pad area for design notes during the development of AIKIF

 .. contents::

 Design Overview
 ---------------
-This document is a scratch pad area for design notes during the development of AIKIF

 As areas are completed, the contents will be copied to a users manual